Low-energy effective theory and anomalous Hall effect in monolayer $\mathrm{WTe}_2$: Conclusions

 The choice of the above list of quantities to consider was motivated by the fact that they provide insight into the parameters and form of the low-energy Hamiltonian that describes monolayer WTe$_2$.
 We have shown that most of the parameters describing this Hamiltonian can be obtained from measuring its magnetic susceptibility, as well as the anomalous Hall effect driven by equilibrium and non-equilibrium - injected - spin polarizations.
 Such measurements can help to determine the orientation of the conserved spin projection, the dimensionless tilt of band dispersion, and the strength of the spin-orbit coupling, see Eqs.~\eqref{eq:thetafinal}, \eqref{eq:sigmaxystatic}, and \eqref{eq:precessionBx}.
 Perhaps to measure such quantities in a single experiment can be considered difficult.
-However, the direction of $\bm d_s$, inferred from edge transport, was shown to be very robust from sample to sample in Ref.~\cite{Pesin_2020}, so perhaps the angle $\theta_s$ can be considered known.
+However, the direction of $\bm d_s$, inferred from edge transport, was shown to be very robust from sample to sample in Ref.~\cite{Pesin_2020}, so the angle $\theta_s$ can be considered known.
 Further information about this quantity can be inferred from spin transport measurements proposed in Ref.~\cite{garcia2020canted}.
 Then purely electrical measurements of the Hall conductivity provide full information about the dimensionless band tilt, and the strength of the spin-orbit coupling.
+According to Eq.~\eqref{eq:sigmaxystatic}, the value of the Hall conductivity in units of the conductance quantum is set by the ratio of the Zeeman energy and the spin-orbit strength.
+For $B\sim 1\mathrm{T}$, it is of order of $10^{-3}$, and is measurable in experiment.
 If the strength of the spin-orbit coupling and tilt are known, measurements of the effective $g$-factor for out-of-plane fields yield information about the geometric mean of the Dirac velocities, see Eq.~\eqref{eq:average_mz}, and the discussion in the preceding paragraph.

 Overall, the results of this work should be useful for experimental characterization of monolayer WTe$_2$ samples, as well as for future studies of many-body and optical phenomena in monolayer WTe$_2$.